thanhtuvu/eth_sample/README.md

             ,high_risk_min_eth=100
         ) %}
         ```
-    2. The macro is referenced in the `fct_clusters_audit` table but can be called from any other model that needs the same audit logic:
+    2. The macro is referenced in the [`models/marts/fct_clusters_audit.sql`](models/marts/fct_clusters_audit.sql) table but can be called from any other model that needs the same audit logic:
         ```sql
         {{ config(materialized='view') }}